Murder of Zhang Miao: Abolition of death penalty

 There was a heated debate on the internet by many public figures about whether capital punishment in China should be abolished.
 The debate was triggered by the murder case of Yao.
 According to an online Yahoo survey about whether Yao should get the death penalty, 96.5% (10,710 out of 11,100) of the respondents said that he should.
 One of the reasons for the widespread public outrage towards Yao is that they were afraid that China would be controlled by jungle law.

 Result of trial and responses

 Yao was found guilty by the Xi'an Intermediate People's Court, and sentenced to death on April 22, 2011.
 He appealed the court's decision to the Shaanxi Provincial Higher People's Court, which rejected his appeal on May 20.
 The Supreme People's Court reviewed the case and upheld the death sentence, concluded that the first and second trials were without error.
 'The motive was extremely despicable, the measures extremely cruel and the consequences extremely serious,' said the SPC.
 Yao was executed on June 7, 2011.
+Authorities in China rarely specify the method of execution used; Yao was probably executed by lethal injection.

 Public reaction towards the execution varied on the internet.
 Some claimed that it was a victory for public action over the privileged class, while others considered Yao a victim of cyberstalking/online mobs.